 OneBlade razors will forgive a lapse in attention while shaving much more readily than the typical DE razor.
 I think OneBlade razors have a much shorter learning curve than the typical DE razor, too (though as I mentioned above there are some subtleties in technique.
 More on that in a moment).

-The bottom line is, in the three years I’ve been shaving with OneBlade razors, I get great results.
+The bottom line is, in the years I’ve been shaving with OneBlade razors, the essence of my OneBlade review is that I get great results.
 Every.
 Single.
 Time.
 The front-facing pivot (the only design aspect from the modern cartridge razor technologies that I think is actually useful) ensures a consistent (and for me that means consistently close) shave.

 Shave Technique With A Pivoted Single Blade